Channel Islands National Park: Recreation

 Channel Islands National Park recreational activities include backpacking, camping, day hiking, scuba diving, and spearfishing.
 Channel Islands National Park is renowned for its large number of complex, beautiful sea caves.
 Kayaking through the sea caves is popular.

+Within the National Park, divers can also visit several wrecks, including the Grumman TBF Avenger and the SS Winfield Scott that are situated on the seafloor of Anacapa State Marine Reserve, on the north coast of Anacapa Island.

+The Channel Islands can be reached by private boat, or the official concessionaire, Island Packers.
 Based on ocean conditions and ferry availability, Scorpion Anchorage on Santa Cruz Island is the most visited area in the park for day and camping visitors.
 Camping visitors arrive at Prisoners Harbor on the north shore and stay in the valley beyond.
 A new island visitor center opened at Scorpion Ranch on Santa Cruz Island on April 6, 2009.

 Although most visitation occurs in the summer, migrating gray whales and spectacular wildflower displays attract visitors in the winter and spring.
 Autumn is an excellent time to travel to the park, as well as for diving, as the days are usually sunny, with minimal winds and clear ocean water.

 It is recommended that inexperienced visitors use caution when visiting the national park due to changing ocean conditions in this unique ecosystem.
 The National Park Service authorizes a small number of guide and outfitter services.

-Visitation to the islands and waters is low, with about 30,000 visitors traveling to the islands, and another 60,000 who only sail within park waters.
+Visitation includes about 30,000 visitors traveling to the islands and another 60,000 who sail within park waters.